•

 • Whether equality demands uniform treatment of all castes within the Presidential List or differentiated treatment for the most disadvantaged;

-• The compatibility of sub-classification with the integrity of the SC/ST lists;
+• The compatibility of sub-classification with the integrity of SC/ST lists;

-• The role of empirical evidence and the “creamy layer” doctrine within SC/ST reservations; and
+• The role of empirical evidence and the creamy layer doctrine within SC/ST reservations;

 • The Court’s shift from formal to substantive equality and its normative defensibility;

-• The reconciliation (or tension) between Davinder Singh and E.V.
-Chinnaiah, Indra Sawhney, and related precedents on classification, backwardness, and legislative competence;
+• The reconciliation (or tension) between Davinder Singh and EV Chinnaiah, Indra Sawhney, and related precedents;

-• The implications of permitting sub-classification within SC/ST for federalism, parliamentary supremacy under Article 341, and state autonomy in designing reservation policies;
+• The implications of permitting sub-classification within SC/ST for federalism and state autonomy;

 • The doctrinal status and future of the “creamy layer” principle within SC/ST quotas;

-• Davinder Singh’s potential impact on reservation in education and public employment, including its interaction with existing state-level sub-quotas;
+• The judgment’s impact on reservation in education and public employment;

-• Critical perspectives from anti-caste theory, political economy of reservations, or comparative constitutional law on intra-group prioritisation and “most backward” sub-groups.
+• Critical perspectives from anti-caste theory, political economy, or comparative constitutional law.

 SUBMISSION GUIDELINES